IHE/QRPH.mADX/input/pagecontent/testplan.md

 #### Test Case 1: The Content Data Structure Creator provides the normative mADX HL7 FHIR Measure Resource
-GIVEN that the Content Data Structure Creator has the authority to develop a normative mADX HL7 FHIR Measure Resource WHEN the Content Data Structure Consumer requests the mADX Measure by executing a Retrieve Aggregate Report Definition [QRPH-59]
+GIVEN that the Content Data Structure Creator has the authority to develop a normative mADX HL7 FHIR Measure Resource and the Content Data Structure Consumer already has a business identifier for the Measure they are interested in
+WHEN the Content Data Structure Consumer requests a specific mADX Measure by executing a Retrieve Aggregate Report Definition [QRPH-59]
-THEN the Content Data Structure Creator is able to provide the mADX Measure
+THEN the Content Data Structure Creator is able to provide the requested mADX Measure

 #### Test Case 2: The Content Creator sends a report with invalid terminology code
 GIVEN that the Content Creator is able to create reports, containing aggregate health data, based on a normative mADX HL7 FHIR Measure Resource
-WHEN the Content Creator transmits a Send Aggregate Report request message that contains invalid terminology codes THEN the Content Consumer responds with 422 HTTP status code
+WHEN the Content Creator transmits a Send Aggregate Report request message that contains invalid terminology codes THEN the Content Consumer responds with an appropriate HTTP status code

 #### Test Case 3: The Content Creator sends a report with invalid reporting location
 GIVEN that the Content Creator is able to create reports, containing aggregate health data, based on a normative mADX HL7 FHIR Measure Resource
-WHEN the Content Creator transmits a Send Aggregate Report request message that contains an invalid reporting location ID THEN the Content Consumer responds with 409 HTTP status code
+WHEN the Content Creator transmits a Send Aggregate Report request message that contains an invalid reporting location ID THEN the Content Consumer responds with an appropriate HTTP status code